-There is nothing like a good roast, and the Prime Rib is the king of them all.
+There is nothing like a good roast, and the Prime Rib cut is the king of them all.
 How can we make it even better?
-ALCOHOL, because well... nobody's great adventure started with drinking water.
+By infusing it with alcohol because well, no great adventure started with drinking water.

-Cooking a Prime Rib doesnt take a lot of work, in fact you can just follow our super easy (3 minute) guide to cooking a Prime Rib.
+Our drunken prime ribs have spent 90 days aging and infusing in our favorite spirits (rum, gin, scotch).
+It is kind of like raising a baby for three months.
+It makes for one of those unique dishes that is certain to impress a room full of friends.
+Cooking a Prime Rib doesn’t take a lot of work, in fact you can just follow our super easy (3 minute) guide to cooking a Prime Rib.

-This isnt a cook for the faint of heart, yes you are cooking a VERY small pig.
+This isn’t a dish for the faint of heart.
 This is a segovian-style suckling pig, raised following Spanish traditions in the US.
 Those segovian traditions indicate that a suckling pig cannot be heavier than 10 lbs and must not be older than three weeks.
 More importantly, it only must be milk-fed and the mother must have been on a special diet that makes the meat super tender.

-This means the meat is EXTREMELY tender and flavorful.
-Cooking a Suckling Pig is no more difficult than cooking a Prime Rib or Turkey and one thing I love about is that it fits in your oven.
+This means the meat is extremely tender and flavorful.
+Cooking a suckling pig is no more difficult than cooking a prime rib or turkey and one thing I love about it is that it fits in your oven.
 Check out our guide to cooking an amazing Suckling Pig.

 If you are hosting over 15 people you may want to go with a bigger hog.
 They aren't as tender (or special) but they are still succulent.
 This is as good as pigs get.

-I don't want to make this blog post too long, but you can always opt for something like our Bell & Evans Whole Chicken which is superb... just like our Maple Leaf Farms Whole Duck.
-Both of these are EXCELLENT on the rotisserie.
+For those who want a smaller or more affordable Thanksgiving main idea to turkey, you can always opt for something like our Bell & Evans Whole Chicken which is superb, or our Maple Leaf Farms Whole Duck.
+Both of these are excellent on the rotisserie.

-A Brisket is ALWAYS a good eat, if you have the time and dedication to cook it right.
+A Brisket is a great main meal idea for a group of friends who love their smoked meats.
+This will only work if you have the time and dedication to cook it right.
 We have 3 different grades of brisket.